All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Frequently Asked Questions

-What if my BMI is exactly 27 but I do not have any comorbidities?
+What if my BMI is exactly 27 but I don't have any comorbidities?

-With a BMI of exactly 27 and no documented weight-related health conditions, you would not meet the standard FDA criteria for GLP-1 weight management medications.
-However, thorough metabolic screening may reveal early-stage conditions (like prediabetes or early fatty liver) that you were not previously aware of.
+With a BMI of exactly 27 and no documented weight-related health conditions, you wouldn't meet the standard FDA criteria for GLP-1 weight management medications.
+But thorough metabolic screening may reveal early-stage conditions (like prediabetes or early fatty liver) that you were not previously aware of.

 Does my BMI need to stay above the threshold to continue treatment?